A Guide To The Best Fish Oil Supplements

 Each softgel contains 400 mg of EPA and 300 mg of DHA, making them slightly higher potency than both Nordic Naturals and Life Extension.

 One big difference is that these are lemon flavored chewable softgels, unlike the other brands which you just swallow.

 Cost: these are priced comparably to Life Extension.
-You can order a 120 softgel bottle of Carlson Labs Elite Omega-3 Gems Fish Oil on Amazon here for around $20 (roughly 15 cents per softgel).
+You can order a 120 softgel bottle of Carlson Labs Elite Omega-3 Gems Fish Oil on Amazon here.

 How Much Should You Take?

-That is a very good question, and one that has been shrouded in unnecessary confusion by low quality manufactors.
+That is a very good question, and one that has been shrouded in unnecessary confusion by low quality manufacturers.